DJ LeMahieu Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rangers pitching staff ranks 13th in the league.

-- The Rangers have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.
+- The Rangers have a 3.48 team ERA that ranks seventh across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 21 home runs (0.8 per game), the fourth-fewest in baseball.
+- Rangers pitchers combine to surrender the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Eovaldi (2-2) gets the starting nod for the Rangers in his sixth start of the season.
-He's put together a 5.20 ERA in 27 2/3 innings pitched, with 31 strikeouts.
+- Perez makes the start for the Rangers, his sixth of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- The right-hander last appeared on Monday against the Cincinnati Reds, when he threw six innings, allowing three earned runs while giving up six hits.
+- The left-hander's last appearance was on Tuesday against the Cincinnati Reds, when he went 6 1/3 innings, surrendering no earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.